-The International Advisory Board under the direction of Ms Sue Douthwaite, SME Director at CYBG, advises the Head of School on the strategic management of QMS.
+The International Advisory Board under the direction of Ms Sue Douthwaite, SME Director at CYBG, advises the Dean and Head of School for the Queen’s Management School on the strategic management of QMS.
 The Board also supports the School in increasing its societal and economic impact through education and research.
 Through education, the Board provides an employer perspective on future graduate skills, facilitates access to work-based learning opportunities for students, and provides direct input into degree programmes.
 Through research, the Board identifies issues of concern to business, public and third sector organisations, and assists in the conduct and dissemination of research results including engagement with communities of practice.

 Accredited degree programmes offer students and employers a mark of assurance that the degree programme meets the standards defined and set by the relevant profession.
 Accredited degree programmes help make students aware that such professional recognition is available to them and provide them with their first steps towards gaining professional recognition, which will help them to progress in their careers.
 Many professional bodies offer examination exemptions from their professional qualifications to students who have studied accredited degree programmes.
 This ensures students can start their studies at a level that is consistent with the knowledge and skills gained from their degree programme.

 Gender Equality - Athena Swan Charter

 Queen's Management School (QMS) Gender Equality Initiative joins the efforts by the University’s Diversity and Inclusion Unit to ensure equality of opportunity and respect for diversity across the institution and its wider community.
 We are here to actively enhance gender equality at the Management School.
 Our work includes hosting and facilitating conversations on gender issues in academia, drawing attention to senior female role models, organising gender awareness activities, and ensuring our School processes actively promote gender equality to staff members and students.